 Location & Commute Time

 The campuses of Roma Tre are located throughout the city.
 The main campus is located in Piramide/Ostiense area in the southern part of the city.
 Directions to the locations of different faculties are located on Roma Tre's website.
 Rome is not a “university town” in the sense that student life is clustered around the universities; therefore, it takes about 45 minutes on the bus to travel from Roma Tre to the IES Abroad Rome Center.

-Rome University of Fine Arts (RUFA)www.unirufa.it
+Rome University of Fine Arts (RUFA)www.unirufa.it/en

 The commute time from RUFA to the IES Abroad Rome Center is about 45 minutes to one hour by the bus.
 Rome is not a “university town” in the sense that student life is clustered around the universities.
 The public transportation system in Rome is called the ATAC (l'Agenzia per la Mobilità del Comune di Roma).

-Apartments are furnished, single-sex, and generally accommodate four to seven students, with two IES Abroad students sharing a bedroom.
-Internet access is available.
+cultural activities.
+Apartments are furnished, single-sex, and generally accommodate four to six students, with two to three IES Abroad students sharing a bedroom.
+Internet access is available in every apartment.
 Meals are not included, but apartments offer equipped kitchens.

-Homestays – Located throughout the city, homestays generally house one to two students.
+Located throughout the city, homestays generally house one to two students.
 You receive breakfast daily and have the option of sharing three evening meals each week with your host family.
-Internet access is available.

 Part of making you feel at home in Rome is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 The program begins with a one-week orientation that introduces you to our Rome staff, your fellow students, and the city of Rome.
 Topics such as academics, housing, transportation, and health and safety are covered during the week.